Logicomix: Reception

 Jim Holt reviewed the book for the New York Times and says the story "is presented with real graphic verve.
 (Even though I’m a text guy, I couldn’t keep my eyes off the witty drawings.)" although he does note "one serious misstep" involving the overplaying of the impact Russell's paradox had on mathematics.
 A review at The Guardian said that the "authors tell the story with a humour and lightness of touch that pokes fun at the philosophers and mathematicians involved, but never trivialises the philosophy or the mathematics", concluding that "Doxiadis has shown that by using fiction to provide an emotional context to mathematical discoveries it can make for a gripping read.
 Uncle Petros was a bestseller and the much more ambitious Logicomix deserves to be one too."

-The book was recommended by the New Statesman in late September.
+The book was recommended by the New Statesman in late September, 2009.
 On October 2 the book made the New York Times, Sunday Book Review, Editor's Choice list and the next week it was #1 on the NYT Graphic Novel Best Seller list.
 The book sold out on the day it was released in the United States and United Kingdom, and also got into the Top 10 on Amazon.com and Amazon.co.uk, leading the manager of a major Athens bookstore to say "No Greek book has sold abroad like this in 30 years."

 Historical accuracy

-At the beginning of the book (page 16) there is talk of "the non-aggression pact between Nazi Germany and the United Kingdom", signed in Munich, which led to the invasion of Poland, with a drawing showing an infuriated Polish soldier accusing a Briton of being the culprit of such a crime.
-In fact, the Munich Agreement was concluded in 1938 and the "non-aggression pact" from the era was between Nazi Germany and the Soviet Union (namely the Molotov–Ribbentrop Pact), which led to the invasion of Poland, with the UK then declaring war on Germany.

 According to Paolo Mancosu in The Bulletin of Symbolic Logic, the authors "admittedly take liberties with the real course of events", for example with reference to the alleged meetings Russell would have had with Frege and Cantor.
 Although "such departures from reality can be fruitful for narrative purposes", according to Mancosu, in some cases they are objectionable, as the portrayal of Frege as a "rabid paranoid antisemite", and the "constant refrain of the alleged causal link between logic and madness".
 From "the conceptual point of view, some of the major ideas about the foundation of mathematics are conveyed with reasonable accuracy", although sometimes errors, mistakes, and inaccuracies occur.

 However, the global judgement by Mancosu is positive:

 I enjoyed reading Logicomix immensely.
 The authors have tackled an extremely complicated subject with thought-provoking ideas in an aesthetically pleasing and entertaining fashion.
 Thus, my few critical remarks should not mislead you.
 I highly recommend Logicomix even though my recommendation is qualified: the reader should provide his/her grain of salt.